MrGreenArrow/Basic-Port-Checker/README.md

   - [Installation](#installation)
 - [Usage](#usage)

+## Purpose
+The purpose of this project is to provide a program that performs port scans for us.
+This isn't a massive project, but there are WAY better alternatives like nmap, so I need to dive more into the code to try to expand it.
+I may not come back to this, but if I do, the future features I intend to add are below, as are the current features.

 ### Features-
 - Able to take a domain or IP and scan it for any potential open ports.